Psychology

 Credits 3.0

 The purpose of this course is to provide the Clinical Psychology student with an introduction to human sexuality throughout the life-cycle.
-Sexual development and issues affecting individuals and couples will be examined and sexual dysfunctions will be reviewed along with treatment modalities for the most common disorders.
+Sexual development, sexual and gender identity, and issues affecting individuals and couples will be examined.
+Sexual dysfunctions will be reviewed along with treatment modalities for the most common disorders.
+Upon completion of the course the student will be able to recognize and address the range of sexual and sexuality issues which they may encounter in a clinical practice.

 PSYCG 1732: Supervision and Consultation Models & Practice